 Steam without the vent (for the cooker) for 10 minutes on high flame and then 5 minutes on low flame.
 Set aside to cool for 5-10 minutes.

 Demould onto a plate and cut into desired shapes.
 Heat oil in a pan and temper with the red chilly and mustard seeds.

 After it stops spluttering, add the curry leaves and sesame seeds.
 Switch off the flame and saute till the sesame seeds changes colour.

-Pour this mix onto the dhoklas and garnish with coconut and coriander leaves.
+Pour this tempering over the dhoklas and garnish with coconut and coriander leaves.
 Serve for breakfast or as a tea time snack.